The Black Chicken Legacy From Robert Biale Vineyards

 In appearance, it is light ruby with slight opaqueness and minimal staining, slow-forming legs, indicative of its 14.7% alcohol, typical for Zinfandel.
 On the nose, it opens with classic varietal intensity: jammy black fruits with black pepper, toasted oak, and a juicy ripeness.
 The palate delivers medium acidity and high alcohol, yet remains nicely composed, not overpowering.
 Aged for 15 months in French oak (30% new), the wine carries a pronounced oak influence that integrates into flavors of blackberry, dark chocolate, tobacco, and a touch of tar.
 Subtle earthiness and minerality add to the wine's complexity.

-Despite its power, the wine leans slightly lighter and softer than expected, an indication of careful winemaking and excellent balance.
+Despite its power, the wine leans slightly lighter and softer than expected.
 The finish is long and defined by a signature peppery spice and lingering oak warmth.

 A beautifully structured and expressive Zinfandel, this 2023 vintage should soften and improve nicely over the next 10–15 years.
-A standout bottle and a must-try for Zinfandel drinkers.
+A standout bottle is a must-try for Zinfandel drinkers.

 #vinesofnapa #winecountry #sipnapa #winelife #visitnapavalley #napawinediscount #napawinepassport #napavinepass #RobertBiale #RobertBialeVineyards #OakKnollDistrict